At U.S. hearing, Kavanaugh accuser '100 percent' certain he assaulted her

 Swetnick said she witnessed efforts by Kavanaugh and others to get girls drunk at parties so they could be raped.
 She said Kavanaugh was present at a 1982 party where she was raped.

-Trump chose Kavanaugh to replace Justice Anthony Kennedy, who retired effective in July.
+Trump, who has himself faced accusations of sexual misconduct, chose Kavanaugh to replace Justice Anthony Kennedy, who retired effective in July.

 Reporting by Lawrence Hurley, Andrew Chung, Amanda Becker, Richard Cowan, Makini Brice and Susan Heavey; Editing by Will Dunham